TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- just use existing color overlay shader for that - it will be rendered as the first
 	- screw velocity check, just identify the physical filter for it to certainly be the lying item (we don't want to apply it to grenades)
 	- a little cyclic shine on the top (might also be done with the overlay shader
+	- We could disable emphasis for the empty mags

 - A keyboard map guide